Your Questions, Answered

 How can I put Streaming Numbers in Context for my home market?

 The Streaming Numbers in Context section of the site focuses on global figures for the sake of simplicity, but one useful indicator for how local stream counts stack up is to check out your local Spotify Chart.
-You’ll find that the amount of streams it takes to chart in different territories around the world can vary quite a bit.
+You’ll find that the number of streams it takes to chart in different territories around the world can vary quite a bit.
 For example, what it takes to chart in Malaysia and Bulgaria can look pretty different from Australia and Mexico.
 Also, through Spotify for Artists, artists can view the geographic breakdown of their listeners (by city and by country) in the Audience tab of their dashboards.

-In developing this policy, our focus was on making sure as much money as possible reaches the people our platform is built to serve, emerging and professional artists.
-Because labels and distributors require a minimum amount to withdraw (usually $2-$50 per withdrawal), and banks charge a fee for the transaction (usually $1-$20 per withdrawal), this money often doesn’t reach the uploaders.
-And these $0.03 monthly payments are often forgotten about.
+Our policy helps ensure that as much money as possible reaches the emerging and professional artists that our platform is built to support.
+Because labels and distributors require a minimum amount to withdraw (usually $2-$50 per withdrawal), and banks charge a fee for the transaction (usually $1-$20 per withdrawal), these small monthly payments often don’t reach the uploaders.

-We believe it’s more impactful for these tens of millions of dollars per year to increase payments to those most dependent on streaming revenue — rather than being spread out in tiny payments that typically don’t even reach an artist.
-99.5% of all streams are of tracks that have at least 1,000 annual streams, and each of those tracks will earn more under this policy.
+We believe it’s more impactful for these tens of millions of dollars per year to increase payments to those most dependent on streaming revenue, rather than being spread out in tiny payments that typically don’t even reach an artist.